Frequently Asked Questions

 index.js

-: The main entry point for our Express application..env
+: Main entry point for your Express application..env

 : Stores sensitive credentials (API keys_ etc.).
 Never commit this file to Git..gitignore